-While the Commission may initiate its own investigation, any person may also file a complaint against a state judge with the Commission.
+While the Commission may initiate its own investigation, complaints can also be filed against any state judge by any member of the public.
 A blank complaint form is in Appendix F of this report.
 A form is not necessary, but the complaint should be in writing and should include enough information to enable the Commission staff to begin an investigation.
 Necessary information includes: the judge's name, the conduct complained of, a case number if it involves a court case, and the names of others present or aware of the facts.
-Complaints should be sent to:
+Complaints must be signed and should be sent to: